eve-network/eve/README.md

 Fact is, we want lots of this stuff for Juno.
 Other chains want other pieces of it.
 There's no place where they're packaged together with a stability guarantee, though.

-Our success condition here is that anyone can fork eve, and get stable code that's compatible with the rest of cosmos.
+Our success condition here is that anyone can fork eve, and get stable code that's compatible with the rest of cosmos via ibc.

 ### Upstreaming